cysouw/diathesis/text/c07_participle.md

    Der Junge ist wach.
 :::

 Similarly, with opiniative light verbs *wissen, glauben, sehen* and *finden* there exist different diatheses depending on the valency of the main verb.
 These different constructions are clearly related, and I tend to consider them all to be special cases of the same underlying construction.
 The following diatheses are attested: first, an opinionator is added with intransitives like *einschlafen* 'to fall asleep' [@next a], see [@sec:participles-wissen-experiencer].
-Second, transitive verbs like *aufheben* 'to preserve' [@next b] are passivized before the opinionator is added [@sec:participles-wissen-commutative].
+Second, transitive verbs like *aufheben* 'to preserve' [@next b] are passivised before the opinionator is added [@sec:participles-wissen-commutative].

 ::: ex
 a.
 Der Junge schläft ein. \